ManageIQ/manageiq.org/site/docs/get-started/basic-configuration.md

 #### 1. Select the appliance to configure ####
 - ***CFME Region: Region 0*** → ***Zones*** → ***Zone: Default zone(current)*** → ***Server: EVM\[1\](current)*** should be
         selected by default.
--         The *hostname* and *IP address* of the aplliance will be shown here, be careful as in some cases this will be the internal IP address and not the one you connected to.
+-         The *hostname* and *IP address* of the appliance will be shown here, be careful as in some cases this will be the internal IP address and not the one you connected to.